 Being fearless in battle –

-To stand with confidence and boldness and to defy those who despise our faith is proof in itself that our
+To stand with confidence and boldness and to defy those who despise our faith is proof that our

 critics are wrong.
-It carries the message that if they don’t repent of their
+Our confidence in God intrinsically carries the message that if they don’t repent of their

 unbelief, one day they will meet God and He will send them to hell for

-resisting His witness of the Church who proved to them through their boldness
+resisting the witness of His Church, who boldly proved to them

 that they possessed something from God.
-That same confidence is also proof to
+That same confidence also acts as proof to

-ourselves of our faith, for the boldness we demonstrate
+ourselves regarding our own faith, for our boldness

 is not our own, but is a divinely inspired confidence.
 For us to be absent of

-fear invokes fear in our enemies, because they expect to see fear in our eyes
+fear invokes fear in our enemies, because they rely on our fear to be fearless

-that God is in us.
-It proves that what we believe is true.
+that God is with us and on our side, and it proves that what we believe is true.
 The lack of fear is

 a spiritual manifestation.
 For this reason we must stand firm in our faith

-when we are opposed by the unbelief that is in the world, not to dread it or
+when we are opposed by the world's unbelief, not to

 panic, but to look it square in the eye without being ashamed of our faith in